mymth/vanillajs-datepicker/docs/api.md

 #### datepicker.update()

 Update the selected date(s) with input field's value
-Not avilable on inline picker
+Not available on inline picker

 The input field will be refreshed with properly formatted date string.